Midway Point (aka The Lone Cypress) by James B Toy. Click to enlarge or purchase.

 • Downtown Monterey

 A small, but very real downtown.
 Known as "Old Monterey" to the marketing folks, it includes the usual resident-serving businesses (drug stores, banks, offices, etc.) along with some of the oldest and most significant historic sites in California.
 Alvarado Street is the center of things, and the much of the rest is within two or three blocks.
 A great selection of trendy and traditional restaurants can be found here.
-For your evening entertainment Alvarado Street has an independent movie house called the Osio Theater, along with the grand old Golden State Theatre which brings in some big-name entertainers.
+For your evening entertainment the grand old Golden State Theatre on Alvarado Street brings in a variety of entertainers including some well-known names.
 On Tuesday evenings they close Alvarado Street to vehicles for a public marketplace of produce, food, art, and gifts.

 Alvarado/Franklin intersection by James B Toy.